jawalsh/comic-book-paratexts/pages/cbp.md

 {% include feature/image.html objectid="assets/img/swinburne-erechtheus-advert.jpg" alt="The first page of a 32-page advertisement,  “A List of Books published by Chatto &amp; Windus.”
 The list is found at the back of Swinburne’s Erechtheus, a long poem published by Swinburne’s long-time publisher, Chatto &amp; Windus." caption="The first page of a 32-page advertisement,  “A List of Books published by Chatto &amp; Windus.”
 The list is found at the back of Swinburne’s Erechtheus, a long poem published by Swinburne’s long-time publisher, Chatto &amp; Windus." %}

 The paratexts of comics will also include lists of available works by the comics publishers.
-Two examples below, a “Mighty Marvel Checklist” from Marvel’s “Bullpen Bulletins” of January 1968 and an advertisement for subscriptions to Marvel comics and comics magazines, include such lists.
+Two examples below, a “Mighty Marvel Checklist” from Marvel’s “Bullpen Bulletins” from January 1968 and an advertisement for subscriptions to Marvel comics and comics magazines, include such lists.

 {% include feature/image.html objectid="cbp_0043" width="75" alt="Publisher’s peritext: “Marvel Bullpen Bulletins.”
 Daredevil #36 (January 1968).
 Marvel Comics." caption="“Mighty Marvel Checklist” in Marvel’s “Bullpen Bulletins” from Daredevil #36 (January 1968)." %}